DamageStudios/ringmaster/docs/Overview.md

 How much discussion there was around the PR.
 The amount of back-and-forth that occurred in the code review.
 The more back-and-forth, the more rejections, the more requests for change—the more risk.

 ### Developer Reputation System
-Reputation System/Developer Karma --> ranking the Quality of a Developers Code --> Developers with a history of pushing garbage through get more scrutiny.
+The Developer Reputation System ranks the Quality of a Developers Code so that Developers with a history of pushing garbage through get more scrutiny at release time.

+Developers are rated on a starring system on a scale of 1-5 with 5 being the highest rating one can achieve.
+All Developers start from a baseline of 3 stars.

-The score can be calculated based on the following GitHub activity stream events.
-(This is just a sample)
+The score can be calculated based on the following GitHub activity stream events (This is just a sample):

 * CommitCommentEvent
 * IssueCommentEvent